AkshayGurme007/nodejsassessement3/README.md

 ->Middleware functions can perform the following tasks:

->Execute any code.
+-Execute any code.

->Make changes to the request and the response objects.
+-Make changes to the request and the response objects.

->End the request-response cycle.
+-End the request-response cycle.

->Call the next middleware function in the stack.
+-Call the next middleware function in the stack.

 ->If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.